Commentary|Videos|August 15, 2025

 In the phase 1b trial, a 1-time infusion of AB-1005 into the putamen was well tolerated, with no serious adverse events associated with the gene therapy at 36 months.
 Among 6 patients with mild PD and 5 patients with moderate PD, findings showed that most mild participants had stable outcomes on the Movement Disorder Society–Unified Parkinson’s Disease Rating Scale, PD motor diaries, and Levodopa Equivalent Daily Dose.
 Investigators also reported that the moderate group demonstrated improvement or stability on several motor measures, including PD motor diaries.2

-These recent results were presented as an awarded poster at the 4th Annual Advanced Therapeutics in Movement and Related Disorders (ATMRD) Congress, held by the PMD Alliance from June 27-30, 2025, by Nisha Chhabria MD, FAAN, medical director of CNS Clinical Development at AskBio.
-After the Congress, Chhabria spoke with NeurologyLive® to provide further details on the outcomes from the study, giving movement disorders experts insights on the major takeaways.
-In the interview, she noted that the 36 months findings support the continued investigation of the gene therapy in the REGENERATE-PD trial (NCT06285643), a phase 2, randomized, double-blind, sham surgery-controlled study.
+These recent results were presented as an awarded poster at the 4th Annual Advanced Therapeutics in Movement and Related Disorders (ATMRD) Congress, held by the PMD Alliance June 27 to 30, 2025, by Nisha Chhabria, MD, FAAN, medical director of CNS clinical development at AskBio.
+After the congress, Chhabria spoke with NeurologyLive® to provide further details on the outcomes from the study.
+In the interview, she noted that the 36-month findings support the continued investigation of the gene therapy in the REGENERATE-PD trial (NCT06285643), a phase 2, randomized, double-blind, sham surgery-controlled study.

 Click here for more coverage of ATMRD 2025.